microsoft/VisualStudioDSC/README.md

 DSC resources to simplify state management of installed Visual Studio instances.

-## AddVSComponents Resource
+## VSComponents Resource

-The `AddVSComponents` resource is used to modify a pre-existing Visual Studio instance state with additional components.
+The `VSComponents` resource is used to modify a pre-existing Visual Studio instance state with additional components.

 ### Parameters